BBK-PiJ-2016-67/cw-ds/README.md

 In order to complete the coursework, you have to:

-- write an implementation of interface List based on arrays called ArrayList
 - write an implementation of interface List based on pointers called LinkedList
 - write an implementation of interface FunctionalList that extends ArrayList called FunctionalArrayList
 - write an implementation of interface FunctionalList that extens LinkedList called FunctionalLinkedList